JPMorgan names former Citi executive Krause to lead China bank

-HONG KONG, July 23 (Reuters) - JPMorgan Chase & Co said on Wednesday it named Brett Krause to head its locally incorporated bank in China, adding to other recent hires as it rebuilds its leadership team in the country.
+HONG KONG (Reuters) - JPMorgan Chase & Co said on Wednesday it named Brett Krause to head its locally incorporated bank in China, adding to other recent hires as it rebuilds its leadership team in the country.

 Krause, a 20-year banking veteran, was hired as president of JPMorgan Chase Bank (China) Company Limited, the New York-based bank said in an e-mailed statement.
 He joined JPMorgan in January and previously held leading roles at Citigroup, including senior country officer in Vietnam.